 - Green Film presentation: the Green Film committee chooses a documentary pertaining to the WWD theme

 - Other theme-related activities: Other events based on ideas of students, staff and faculty

 2022 World Water Day Theme - Groundwater: Making the Invisible Visible - Please contact Jackie Gebhardt (email@example.com) with ideas for speakers, panelists, and events.

 Great Lakes Research Center faculty members can apply for assistance ($500) in bringing seminar speakers to Michigan Tech.
 Lecture topics should be of interest to the GLRC, and the visit should correspond with GLRC goals.
-The above form should be emailed to Jackie Gebhardt at email@example.com.
+Please email Jackie Gebhardt at firstname.lastname@example.org.